SaGaVoices/ShellCreation/README.md

 The given repository contains the code of how to make your own shell in C and run it on linux terminal.

 ## The constructed shell supports following internal commands:
--clr
+- clr
--pause
+- pause
--help
+- help
--quit
+- quit
--history
+- history
--cd
+- cd
--pwd
+- pwd
--dir
+- dir
--environ
+- environ
--echo
+- echo
--myshell <batchfile> (where <batchfile> is a textfile containing the internal commands to be ran on the shell)
+- myshell <batchfile> (where <batchfile> is a textfile containing the internal commands to be ran on the shell)

 ## How to run it on your terminal?